cacophony-wj/LeS/README.md

 You might want to check out the hotkeys to see what they've been set to.
 They're inspired by our overlord.

+_The QuickSave buttons need to be changed if you use these Hotkeys._ I recommend going to **Settings > Controls** and setting _QuickSave_ to F9 and _QuickLoad_ to F9.

+If the old keys are baked in your memory, please leave them alone and disable the follower hotkeys here.
+All the same tasks can be accomplished via spells.

 ##  GIST Soul Trap

 Just enable **Show message on soul trapped**